How to configure the local validator with Bitcoin Testnet4

 Run the local validator

-arch-cli validator start
+cli validator start --network-mode testnet

 The validator logs can be viewed easily within the Docker desktop dashboard.